-- You must be sick for at least 4 days in a row (including weekends and bank holidays)
+You must be sick for at least 4 days in a row (including weekends and bank holidays)

-- You must earn before tax and national insurance deductions an average of £109 per week (from April 2013)
+  - You must earn before tax and national insurance deductions an average of £109 per week (£111 from 6th April 2014)

   - There is no minimum period you need to have worked for your employer to qualify for SSP

   - There are no age limits to receiving SSP

-SSP is paid for a maximum of 28 weeks and when it ends (or if you can no longer claim it) you may be able to claim Incapacity Benefit from your local Job Centre; your employer needs to give you an SSP1 form which they complete and you send to your local Job Centre.
+  SSP is paid for a maximum of 28 weeks and when it ends (or if you can no longer claim it) you may be able to claim Incapacity Benefit/Employment and Support Allowance from your local Job Centre; your employer needs to give you an SSP1 form which they complete and you send to your local Job Centre.

   If your employer does not pay you SSP or you believe they are paying you an incorrect amount, and if you cannot sort this out with your employer, you can contact your local HM Revenue and Customs office who will help – find your local office here – you may also be able to make a claim for an ‘unlawful deduction of wages‘ through an Employment Tribunal.

   If you are off sick you should let your employer know as soon as possible.
 If your sickness is caused by an accident at work, then your Employer should follow their accident reporting requirements under RIDDOR regulations – details are here.
 See our new article on accidents and injuries at work here.

   Holiday entitlement during sick leave and sick leave during holidays!
 Finally in 2012 we are getting closer to some clarity on what happens in these situations – see our August 2012 Guide to holiday entitlement and sick leave here for full details.

   If you return from sickness within 7 days you should be required to fill in a self-certificate form explaining the nature of your sickness absence.